linas/i370-bigfoot/README.md

 my internet service provider, who seems to not understand the service they provide (looking at you, Grande/Astound Broadband.
 Why are y'all so incompetent?).
-Instead of fighting with google, or my android phone, or whatever stupid sh1t Samsung wants to strong-arm me into doing.
+Instead of fighting with google, or my android phone, or whatever stupid sh!t Samsung wants to strong-arm me into doing.
 But the ills of corporate capitalism, that's for another project.